bmay51213/bmay51213.github.io/_posts/2020-01-28-dataexploration.md

 As expected, these variables are positively correlated with one another and verify common associations that as you age, your BP and cholesterol values increase.
 Likewise, there is a known association between increased cholesterol values and increased blood pressure.

 ### Using Logistic Regression Model To Predict Heart Disease

+The next step was to determine if a logistic regression model could be used to predict heart disease presence or absence based on the variables in this dataset.

 ```python